mobile rating

 Together with other guides, I enjoyed this unusual expedition.
 Unlike standard tourist climbs, where one typically hikes 7–9 kilometers per day and only notices major landscape changes, this time, we stayed in a smaller area and paid attention to the finer details.
 I didn’t expect searching for frogs to be so engaging, and I had that unique feeling of anticipation, wondering whether we were about to find something exciting.
 It was a fantastic experience, and I’m eager to take part in future research expeditions.»

-The frog colony lives between 3,800 and 4,000 meters (12,500–13,100 ft) only
+The frog colony lives between 3,500 and 4,000 meters (11,500–13,100 ft)

 Water contamination from dishwashing.
 Porters traditionally wash dishes in Kilimanjaro’s rivers, using cleaning agents that contaminate the water downstream.
 With nearly 60,000 trekkers visiting the mountain each year, this practice exerts a significant strain on the ecosystem.
 The impact extends beyond the frogs and other aquatic life — it also affects the communities at the mountain’s base, where these rivers serve as a primary water source.

 Water scarcity.
-Of the five rivers examined, three dry up completely above 3,000 (9850 ft) meters during the dry seasons (June–October and January–March).
+Of the four rivers examined, three dry up completely above 3,000 (9850 ft) meters during the dry seasons (June–October and January–March).
 This was not the case in the past.
 However, due to ongoing climate change, fewer water sources are available to replenish these streams, which has profound consequences for the entire ecosystem.

 According to Wilkirk Mroso from the TAWIRI team, one river that was half a meter (1.5 ft) deep ten years ago is now barely 10–15 cm (3–6 in.) deep.
 This stark change highlights the severe impact of climate change on Kilimanjaro’s ecosystems.